Arishadvarga: Soundtrack

 The music is composed by Udit Haritas ("Agnata") and this is his first feature film.

 Songs

 Reception

 The film opened up to positive reviews at the London Indian Film Festival.

-Josh Hurtado a popular critic who writes about Indian films stated "Arishadvarga is a Labyrinthine Thriller Full of Surprises".
+Josh Hurtado of ScreenAnarchy stated, "Arishadvarga is a Labyrinthine Thriller Full of Surprises".
 Baradwaj Rangan of Film Companion South wrote, "With Nathicharami and now this, Kannada cinema seems to have leapfrogged over other industries in terms of bridging the gap between (relatively) older women and lust."